fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 GroupBy is used to group related data in a `DataTable`.
 It groups the rows that have the same values in one or more columns.
 For example, if a particular column has the same values in different rows, `groupBy` will arrange these rows in a group.

-When you apply `groupBy` into a `DataTable`, it transforms the data and creates a new `DataTable` in DataStore to render the chart.
+When you apply `groupBy` into a `DataTable`, it transforms the data and creates a new `DataTable`.
 The syntax to apply groupBy to the `DataTable` in the DataStore is given below:

 ```
 FusionCharts.DataStore.Operators.groupBy(groupConfigArr, aggrConfigArr);
 ```

 In the above code:

-* `FusionCharts.DataStore.Operators` is the namespace in which `pivot` method resides.
+* `FusionCharts.DataStore.Operators` is the namespace in which `groupBy` method resides.
 * `groupBy` is the method applied
 * `groupConfigArr` and `aggrConfigArr` are the arguments

-Pivot method takes three arguments which are:
+GroupBy method takes two arguments which are:

 * An array of the group by configurations